Listen to this policy:

 When to file an application without notice

-Before filing an application for interim custody without notice, we must prove that the delay caused by filing the application with notice might cause te tamaiti to suffer:
+A without notice application for interim custody can only be filed if we believe that the delay caused by filing the application with notice might cause te tamaiti or rangatahi to suffer:

 - serious injury